The Architecture of Agency Volume 6 AGI Economics

 Does the scenario underestimate technological innovation?
 No — it is made of technological innovation.
 Peak oil failed because forecasters extrapolated a trend while innovation quietly changed the trend’s foundations.
 The AGI scenario is not a projection that innovation will stall; it is the consequence of innovation succeeding.
 You cannot escape this one by betting on human ingenuity, because human ingenuity building its own superior substitute is the mechanism of the problem.

 Does it ignore price feedback?
 Price feedback rescued oil because rising prices summoned human responses — exploration, fracking, efficiency, substitution — and those responses fed back into supply.
-Feedback loops still run in the AGI economy; they simply no longer route through us.
+Feedback loops still run in the AGI economy; they no longer route through us.
 When human labour gets scarce or expensive, the adaptive response is not to bid up human wages but to spin up another instance.
 The market adapts beautifully.
 Its adaptation is the threat.
 Every previous scare was survived because adaptability was on our side of the ledger; this is the first scenario in which the other party out-adapts us by construction.

 Is it a static model, a linear extrapolation?
 The opposite.
 Static assumptions are what make the optimistic case here: Ricardo’s reassurance works only in a model where AGI capacity is a fixed endowment, like Portugal’s workforce.
 Take the dynamism seriously — replication, scaling, recursive improvement — and the comfort dissolves.
 For once it is the doomer who is doing the disequilibrium analysis and the optimist who is holding the variables still.